 The monk brought a finger to his chin, gazing upwards thoughtfully.
 "Perhaps it best you ask around this area for ideas?
 You may get inspired that way!" the monk shuffled his feet with a brief cough.
 "Ahem.
 Anyway, I do believe some food may help you consider the idea better.
 It'll be on the church!" he said, winking at her with a smile.

 Tarie watched Pepper run towards the direction of her cone-shaped residence with a chuckle.
 "A-alright, I'll just be taking in the scenery here while you prepare."
-Finding a luxurious pile of hay to fall into, he shut his eyes.
+Finding a luxurious pile of hay to fall into, he shut his gaze.

 Pepper blushed, giving thumbs up to her friend.
 "Yes, I'm all set here and ready to head out, following your lead!"